kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

           item.js
           item-list.js

+This sort of structure enables you to fully control what assets each version loads, since you have custom HTML, CSS and JS Views for each device.
+This is very powerful, and can lead to the leanest, most performant way of developing for the cross-device web, without relying on tricks for adaptive images.

-Once you run your favorite build tool, you’ll concatenate and minify all of your JavaScript and CSS into single files for faster loading, with your production HTML looking something like the following (for phone):
+Once you run your favorite build tool, you’ll concatenate and minify all of your JavaScript and CSS into single files for faster loading, with your production HTML looking something like the following (for phone, using device.js):

     <!doctype html>
     <head>